derbyjs/derby-site/md/docs/app.md

 The server also needs to create a `store` object, which is what creates models, coordinates data syncing, and interfaces with databases.
 Stores are created via the `derby.createStore()` method.
 See [Creating stores](#creating_stores).

+## Application logic

+Application logic executes in response to routes, user events, and model events.
+Code that responds to user events and model events should be placed within an `app.enter()` callback.
+This provides the model object for the client and makes sure that the code is only executed on the client.

+> ### app.enter` ( routePattern, callback(model) )`
+> ### app.exit` ( routePattern, callback(model) )`
+>
+> **routePattern:** A string containing a literal URL, an Express route pattern, or a regular expression.
+See [Express's routing documentation](http://expressjs.com/guide.html#routing) for more info.
+>
+> **callback:** Function called as soon as the Derby app is loaded on the client.
+Note that any code within this callback is only executed on the client and not on the server.
+>
+> **model:** The Derby model object for the given client

+There is also an `app.ready()` method, which is only called on the very first page load and not after any client-side rendered page transitions.

+> ### app.ready` ( callback(model) )`
+>
+> **callback:** Function called as soon as the Derby app is loaded on the client.
+Note that any code within this callback is only executed on the client and not on the server.
+>
+> **model:** The Derby model object for the given client

+Application logic should be written to share as much code between servers and clients as possible.
+For security reasons or for direct access to backend services, it may be necessary to only perform certain functions on servers.
+However, placing as much code as possible in a shared location allows Derby apps to be extremely responsive and work offline by default.

 ## Static pages